 - meals or other facilities or services (e.g. meals, cleaning, laundry) provided by the proprietor.

-The rooming house proprietor must inform the resident in writing of the charges and provide an itemised account setting out their use of the facilities or services before requiring payment [Residential Tenancies Act 1995 (SA) s 105E].
+The proprietor must inform the resident in writing, and before the facilities or services are provided to the resident, of the basis on which the charges will be made [see s 105E(3)].
+The rooming house proprietor must also provide an itemised account setting out their use of the facilities or services before requiring payment [Residential Tenancies Act 1995 (SA) s 105E(4)].

 A proprietor cannot demand more than one weeks rent in advance [s 105F].
 Nor can they require a resident to pay by post-dated cheque.